getcodestaff/hill-country-soft-water/src/content/services/service5/service5-card.md

 ---
 cardName: Service5Card
+crumbsPath:
+crumbsLabel:
-cardImage: ../../../images/dry-rot/dry_rot_repairs_card.webp
+cardImage: ../../../images/water-testing/water_testing_card.webp
-cardImageAlt: Dry rot in window
+cardImageAlt: test tube in hand over water surface
-title: Dry Rot Repairs
+title: Alkaline Water
-serviceLink: /dry-rot-repairs
+serviceLink: /water-testing
-cardDescription: <div>Dry rot in your home can create thousands of dollars of damage in a short period of time.</div><div>Once noticed, call us right away.</div>
+cardDescription: Get your water tested by a pro in San Antonio.
+Our experts have over 50 years of experience.
+We have been in business since 1969.
+Well Water Testing, Hard Water Testing, Soft Water Testing in Texas.

 ---